The VIGIL project

-The V2G projects represent a significant step towards the transition to low-carbon transportation and a smart energy system.
-Allowing electric vehicles (EV) to return energy to the power grid when parked and plugged for charging will increase grid resilience, allow for better exploitation of renewable sources and lower the cost of ownership for EV owners, leading to new business opportunities and clear advantages for EV users and energy consumers.
+Vehicle-to-grid technology (V2G) represents a significant step in the UK’s transition to low-carbon transport and a smart energy system.
+The VIGIL project, funded by the Office for Low Emission Vehicles and the Department for Business Energy and Industrial Strategy in partnership with Innovate UK, aimed to return energy to the power grid when electric vehicles (EV) are parked and plugged for charging.
+This allows for better exploitation of renewable sources and lowers the cost of ownership, leading to new business opportunities and clear advantages for both EV users and energy consumers.

 Browser does not support script.